raikilon/dev-notes/aws/saa-c03/aws.md

 - A **shard** defines stream capacity.
 - **1 shard** = **1MB/s ingestion**, **2MB/s consumption**.
 - More shards = **Higher cost**.
+- Usually 1 shard = 1 instance to process it (1 instance can process more than 1 shard)

 ![alt text](images/kinesis.png)